bp74/StageXL_Samples/web/performance/README.md

 The _removeFlags method removes FlyingFlags from the container and from the Juggler.
-It is important to remove the flags from the Juggler aswell, because otherwise the animation would continue even if the flag is no longer visible.
+It is important to remove the flags from the Juggler aswell, otherwise the animation would continue even if the flag is no longer visible.

 ---